darpa-brass/bbn-immortals/phase02/ChallengeProblems/Immortals-Phase2-cp2-CrossAppDepend.md

 in the _globalPerturbation_.
 There are currently several candidate security standards being investigated and are listed in the **SecurityStandard** section of the Data Dictionary to drive this challenge problem.

+In addition to the base _requirements_, you can optionally define one or more resources from the corresponding platform resource enum within the _atakLiteClientModel_ or _martiServerModel_.

 ### Endpoint Usage
 __Endpoint Type__: POST
 __Endpoint URL__: /action/crossApplicationDependencies